Case Study: Pure Skies For Cement Plants

 One of Devic Earth’s partners, a leading manufacturer in the cement industry, wanted to improve air quality at one of their plants.
 The plant was already equipped with the latest air pollution control equipment and followed best practices for the management of fugitive emissions.

 Despite these measures, air quality measured within the plant premises was poor.
 Particulate matter –PM10 – was 269 μg/m3, averaged over one week.
 This is much higher than what is recommended by the National Ambient Air Quality Standards (PM10 < 100 μg/m3) and 5 to 10 times higher than standards of the World Health Organization

 Employees were exposed to high levels of harmful pollutants which would impact their health and productivity.

-One Pure Skies 9000 system was installed inside the factory.
-The installation consisted of one Pure Skies base station and a third party air quality monitors (Airveda Pvt.
+One Pure Skies 9000 system (an earlier version of the current Pure Skies 24K model) was installed inside the factory.
+The installation consisted of 1 Pure Skies base station and 1 third party air quality monitors (of Airveda Pvt.
 Ltd., Delhi).

-The system was configured to handle particulate pollutants (PM10 and PM2.5) and common pollutant gases (NOx, SOx) across the entire campus of the plant – approximately 100 acres.
+The system was configured to handle particulate pollutants (PM10 and PM2.5) across the entire campus of the plant – approximately 100 acres.

-Outdoor air pollutant levels were monitored continuously at appropriate locations inside the plant to help the customer understand the efficacy of Pure Skies, as well as to provide real time data for optimizing the smart technology in each Pure Skies unit.
+Outdoor air pollutant levels were monitored continuously at appropriate locations inside the plant to help the customer understand the efficacy of Pure Skies, as well as to provide real-time data.

 Once online, the performance of each air pollution control unit is monitored by Devic Earth 24x7.